 - A.A., Jefferson Community College, Louisville, KY, 1982.

 - Together in the Work of the Lord: A History of the Conservative Mennonite Conference.
-Studies in Anabaptist and Mennonite History.
-Scottdale, Pennsylvania: Herald Press, forthcoming.
+Vol. 47 in Studies in Anabaptist and Mennonite History.
+Harrisonburg, Virginia: Herald Press, 2014.

 - “‘I Submit’:Daniel Kauffman and the Legacy of a Yielded Life.”
 In The Activist Impulse: Essays on the Intersection of Evangelicalism and Anabaptism, edited by Jared S. Burkholder and David C. Cramer, 129-155.
 Eugene, Or.: Wipf and Stock, 2012.